theobarretosilva/movie-app-react-native/README.md

 # Movie App React Native

 This repository contains the source code for a movie app developed using React Native.
-The app allows users to explore a wide range of movies, view details about each movie, and watch trailers.
+The app allows users to explore a wide range of movies and view details about each movie.

 ## Features